 How to reduce your cholesterol

 Wondering how to reduce your cholesterol?
-Here's everything you need to know about lowering your cholesterol the easy way.
+Here's everything you need to know about lowering cholesterol the easy way.

+When we eat some types of fat our body converts them into cholesterol.
+High cholesterol is very dangerous as it clogs up arteries which can lead to heart problems such as strokes and heart attacks.
 Although high cholesterol can be a hereditary problem it is often caused by eating fatty foods and not exercising enough.
 Smoking and drinking can also be factors in having high cholesterol.
 Although there are no symptoms or signs of having high cholesterol a blood test will be able to show your cholesterol level.

 If you have a blood cholesterol test your doctor will explain the results to you.
 There are different types of cholesterol and some are more concerning than others.
 It's the Non-HDL cholesterol that should be kept as low as possible.
 HDL cholesterol is good as it prevents disease.
 But the other cholesterols that are categorised as Non-HDL can clog arteries and lead to heart problems.